 At mile marker 9 you can take FR 35 over to River Road and hang a left to see Bald River Falls right from you motorcycle seat.
 There is a trail leading to the top, but be extremely careful here.
 Backtracking to TN 165 you’ll take a left and head into Tellico Plains.

-Be sure to see the Historic Downtown and see Mike at Tellico Motorcycle Outfitters and his wife Cherie across the street at the ice cream store.
 A couple good places to eat include Tellico Kats Deli on the Cherohala Skyway just before town, and the Tellico Grains Bakery located in Town Square both places have healthy and luscious sandwiches.
 The Cherohala Welcome Center back on TN 165 is a good place to find souvenirs and local information.

 Taking a left onto TN 68 will lead you out of town and you will soon be in some great twisties.
 Watch out on a couple of these tricky turns or you’ll be out in a field with the cattle.